Excelam/Excelam/README.md

 # Start using the library

+## Open an Excel set and get a value

+Set a string value in a cell, the corresponding Excel type is General.

 ```
 // create the api to work with an Excel file
 ExcelApi excelApi = new ExcelApi();